jakesgordon/ruby-serializer/readme.md

 # Ruby Serializer (v0.0.1)

-The ruby-serializer is a general purpose library for serializing models (e.g, an ActiveModel or a PORO) into JSON using a declarative DSL.
+A general purpose library for serializing models (e.g, an ActiveModel or a PORO) into JSON using a declarative DSL.

 ## Installation